 After much experimentation I have discovered the 'formula' or 'mix' of base colours that I needs to achieve consistent results.

 The dyeing process involves soaking the pre-cut fabric in a soda-ash fixative and 'curing' it overnight in a dye solution.
 The fabric is then rinsed and 'scoured' in a washing machine (at 60 degrees) to remove any excess dye molecules and make the fabric 'colour-fast'.

 Make ALL Your Christmas Presents

 Want to give something more personal this Christmas?
-Book now for a Time4me workshop and find out how to make gifts for all your family and friends.
+Why not make gifts for all your family and friends.

 Give Your Home a Makeover

 Design and make your own home furnishings to give each room in your home a new look.
 You could learn how to make:

 Copyright © 2014 Time4me Workshops.
 All rights reserved.